 You probably have heard more than once that 70% of the immune system depends on the health of the intestines.
 This statement is not supported by all doctors, believing that the immune system is very complex and diverse, and its effectiveness depends on how well each “team member” is productive and healthy.

 But the importance of intestinal health for the immune system, beauty and mood should always be remembered.
-After all, the question of whether the immune system depends on the intestines concerns many people, as well as the question of how it all affects our appearance.
+After all, the question of whether the immune system depends on the intestines concerns many people.
+Besides, the question of how it all affects our appearance is fascinating too.

-Bifidobacteria and lactobacilli (the ones that are good) are needed for the full operation of lymphoid cells.
+We need bifidobacteria and lactobacilli (the good ones) for the full operation of lymphoid cells.
 They, in turn, produce lysozymes and immunoglobulins, which are potent defenders of the human body.

 The activity of intestinal enzymes depends on the state of the microflora.
 Besides, beneficial bacteria are involved in the formation of B vitamins, nicotinic and folic acids.
 And they are vital for the healthy development and growth of the child’s body and youth, and adult health.